secure-software-engineering/actions/javadoc/README.md

 - **java_version**: Java version to use for building (optional, default: '17')
 - **java_distribution**: Java distribution to use (optional, default: 'temurin')
 - **latest_branch**: Branch that should update the "latest" symlink (optional, default: 'develop')

+## Assumptions
+- There exists one branch (here: develop) that points to a *latest* javadoc.
+- In all other branches (here: master) we will create a new version of javadoc.